South Africa blasts Trump over racially divisive tweet

 Trump's tweet did find some supporters.

 AfriForum, a group that represents some white South African interests, welcomed his comments.
-In May, its leaders went to the U.S. to lobby institutions and politicians about Ramaphosa's proposal to expropriate land and the alleged targeting of white farmers.
+In May, its leaders went to the U.S. to lobby officials and institutions about Ramaphosa's proposal to expropriate land and the alleged targeting of white farmers.

-Earlier this month the group posted a list of farms it said were earmarked for expropriation, a list that the government said was fake.
+Earlier this month the group posted a list of farms it said were earmarked for expropriation, a list the government said is fake.

-"Everyone in South Africa should . hope that the pressure from the USA will lead to the (ruling party) reconsidering the disastrous route that they want to take South Africa on," AfriForum's CEO Kallie Kriel said in a statement on Thursday.
+"Everyone in South Africa should ... hope that the pressure from the USA will lead to the (ruling party) reconsidering the disastrous route that they want to take South Africa on," AfriForum CEO Kallie Kriel said in a statement Thursday.

-AfriForum and other critics of the government's proposal to expropriate land without compensation say the policy could lead to economic disaster, pointing to the collapse of the agricultural sector in neighboring Zimbabwe after the government of former President Robert Mugabe began seizing white-owned farms, sometimes violently, in 2000.
+AfriForum and other critics say the government's proposal to expropriate land without compensation could lead to economic disaster, pointing to the collapse of the agricultural sector in neighboring Zimbabwe after the government of former President Robert Mugabe began seizing white-owned farms, sometimes violently, in 2000.

+"We are going to take back the land and we'll do it by any means necessary," said Lindsay Maasdorp, national spokesman for Black First Land First, a group that condones land seizures in South Africa.

-Proponents of South Africa's land expropriation policy, including Ramaphosa, say it is necessary to address the country's historic injustices and can be done in a way that is lawful and will not compromise the beleaguered economy or food security.
+Proponents of South Africa's policy, including Ramaphosa, say it is necessary to address historic injustices and can be done in a way that is lawful and will not compromise the beleaguered economy or food security.

 "It is absolutely unbelievable that a head of state at that level can be so disrespectful to issues of dispossession that South Africa is painfully trying to address in a democratic way," Vuyo Mahlati, president of the African Farmers' Association of South Africa, said of Trump.